-So when my husband asked if I could somehow combine BOTH chocolate chip AND peanut butter… I knew he was on to something good.
+So, when my husband asked if I could somehow combine BOTH chocolate chips AND the peanut butter flavor… I knew he was onto something good.

 - Soft